Subscription Billing Model

-The Subscription Billing Model: Do the Benefits Outweigh the Liabilities?
+The Subscription Billing Model: Why the Benefits (Usually) Outweigh the Liabilities

 Consumers and merchants don’t always see eye-to-eye.
 One thing most parties will agree on, though: they love the subscription billing model.

 This billing method offers advantages for both merchants and customers.
-For buyers, they get indefinite access to the products or services they enjoy most, and often for less than the cost of a one-time purchase.
-For merchants, they get return business, built-in payments, and locked-in clientele.
+Buyers get indefinite access to the products or services they enjoy most, and often for less than the cost of a one-time purchase.
+Merchants get return business, built-in payments, and locked-in clientele.

 On the surface, subscription billing models are a dynamic and lucrative approach to eCommerce.
 Beware, though: these benefits come hand-in-hand with additional liabilities.